 When you visit the website or app

 When you register for an account

-You may register with the coronavirus Yellow Card reporting site or Yellow Card app by providing your name and contact details, or by linking your existing Yellow Card website or Yellow Card app account to the coronavirus Yellow Card reporting site.
-However, registering is not essential for use.
+You may register with the Yellow Card website or Yellow Card app by providing your name and contact details, however registering is not essential for use.
 We provide this option as registering enables you to submit reports without requiring multiple entry of your details.
-Once registered, you can also view any reports you previously submitted on the coronavirus Yellow Card reporting site.
+Once registered, you can also view previously submitted reports.

 When you report a Yellow Card

-We collect information on the reporter and the individual affected; this will be the same person if you are reporting about yourself.
+We collect data on the reporter and the individual affected; this will be the same person if you are reporting about yourself.

-We may collect the following personal information about the reporter:
+We may collect the following personal data about the reporter:

 title, first name, last name